 We seek to provide consistent, age-appropriate, and theologically sound programming that gives opportunities for kids to learn the biblical story with their peers and under the guidance of a dedicated and approved staff and volunteer team.
 Our current programming reflects our online Kids Gathering while offering additional activities for children to engage in.

 To maintain a safe and positive learning environment, we seek to ensure industry standard, child/leader ratios.
-At this time, we require that you reserve a spot for your child prior to Sunday morning.

 If our staff and volunteers determine that a child needs to be picked up early, we will send a text message to your cell phone.
 Please make sure you have your phone handy during the gathering.
 As a backup, we will display the last 4 digits of your cell phone number on the red screen at the top of various pillars in the Shed.